telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

 Refer to an existing Grid instance through the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, use the [Grid API](/api/javascript/ui/grid) to control its behavior.

-The example below demonstrates how to access an existing Grid instance.
+The following example demonstrates how to access an existing Grid instance.

 ###### Example